syncfusion-content/wpf-docs/wpf/SfDiagram/Automatic-Layouts.md

 Updating the Layout

-When changes are made to content in the SfDiagram, for example, linking new nodes or adding new connectors, the layout has to be updated to create space for adding the new content.
+When changes are made to content in the SfDiagram.
+For example, linking new nodes or adding new connectors, the layout has to be updated to create space for adding the new content.
 The following code example illustrates how to update the layout in the SfDiagram:

 [C#]